3. The Case Study#

 Create content with info about the conference using the default features

-Create a view to display talks in a nice way
+Create a view to display a talk in a nice way

-Create a view that shows a list of talks to allow a easy overview
+Create a Volto block variation that shows a list of talks to allow an easy overview

 Create a new field to mark arbitrary content as 'featured'